-Please explain (including target coverage)
+Please explain target coverage and identify any exclusions

 We are setting the target based on our capability and available condition in Indonesia.
 We follow Indonesia's NDC guideline for carbon emission reduction.
-Carbon reduction target is applied for all of our manufacturing pulp & paper mills in Indonesia which operationally controlled by APP.
+Carbon reduction target is applied for all of our manufacturing pulp & paper mills in Indonesia which operationally controlled by APP..

 We already announce our another long term target, sustainability vision 2030, which commit to reduce carbon footprint emission 30% from 2018 baseline.
+However, In 2021, We redefine our baseline & target data as we have improved methodology for calculation for Scope 1& 2.

 We breakdown our long term target to yearly target.
 Regarding to science based target, we are currently still assess the possibility to follow this scheme.
 Our company operated in developing country where access to renewable energy source is limited due to lack of infrastructure and supporting facility of renewable energy.